basho/basho_docs/source/languages/en/riak/dev/using/basics.md

 ```
 {{/2.0.0+}}

-This should return some form of `not found` response, as the key `doc2` does not exist (because you haven't created it yet).
+This operation returned some form of `not found` response because the key `doc2` does not yet exist (you haven't created it yet).

 ### Store an Object